 What do I need to know about confirmation and payment?The contact person on school orders will receive an invoice in mid to late August for the entire season.
 Each invoice will list a deadline for changes in attendance and final payment.
 The contact person is responsible for forwarding this paperwork to the school’s finance office for processing.
 These are both due as listed on each invoice, approximately 6-8 weeks in advance of each event.
 Purchase orders must be paid by the due date listed on the invoice.
 Payment can be made with check or credit card (Visa, MasterCard, Discover, or American Express).

 What happens if I confirm for a performance by the deadline, then learn we cannot attend after all.
 Will we receive a refund?No, once an order is confirmed it cannot be canceled and numbers cannot be decreased.
-You can request an increase in numbers after the deadline, dependent upon availability, though we cannot guarantee additional seats.
+You can request an increase in numbers after the deadline, dependent upon availability, though we cannot guarantee additional seats. individuals and homeschools will receive tickets electronically via email, immediately after ordering and paying.

 Are all the events at the GBPAC?All of the shows are at the Gallagher-Bluedorn with the exception of: